-Special Practices for 2015-2016
+Special Practices for 2016-2017

-1. The winter of 2014-2015 was characterized by an early onset of winter, with temperatures that remained below freezing for very extended periods, moderate snowfall and significant use of deicing product.
+1. The winter of 2016-2017 was characterized by generally mild conditions and low snowfall with a sharp reduction in materials usage and overtime.
 Supply availability of salt, sand and other materials was not a problem.
-Salt prices rose 20% after budgets were approved and this had a significant impact on costs.
 A comparison of overtime, sand and salt provides an indicator of activity level and conditions over the past two years.